How to Start an S Corp in Kansas

 Kansas Income Taxes

 Kansas’s graduated income tax rate ranges from 3.10% to 5.70%, depending on your income bracket.
-Many local jurisdictions have a local income tax on top of this.
-Given that some states have income tax rates upwards of 10% and others have rates of 0%, Kansas fits right in the middle of the spectrum.
+Many local jurisdictions also levy a local income tax on top of this.
+Given that some states have income tax rates nearing 10% while others have no income tax, Kansas sits right in the middle of this spectrum.

 Register for Kansas State Business Taxes

-In order to pay state business taxes, your business must register online with the Kansas Department of Revenue.
-Do this before beginning to do business in the state.
+In order to pay state business taxes, you must register your business online with the Kansas Department of Revenue.
+Make sure to do this before you start conducting business in the state.

 Kansas Sales and Use Tax

-Kansas has a 6.50% statewide sales tax rate, and many local jurisdictions have an additional tax on top of this.
-However, local tax rates are capped at 4%.
-Therefore, no matter where you are in Kansas, the total sales tax rate is less than 10.5%.
+Kansas has a 6.5% statewide sales tax rate, and many local jurisdictions levy an additional sales tax on top of this.
+However, the state caps local tax rates at 4%.
+That means the total sales tax rate can’t exceed 10.5% no matter where your business operates in Kansas.

 Additional State Taxes

-Kansas’s Department of Revenue outlines numerous taxes specific to the state that your business may need to pay depending on your industry, number of employees, and location.
+The Kansas Department of Revenue outlines numerous state-specific taxes your business may need to pay, depending on its industry, number of employees, and location.
+Some examples of these additional taxes include:

-Visit Kansas’s Department of Revenue’s Tax Division website for more information.
+Visit the Kansas Department of Revenue for more information.

 Kansas Local Taxes

-Local jurisdictions may have specific laws that impact your business.
-Whether you do business in Wichita, Kansas City, or a smaller town in the state, you should check with your local jurisdiction to ensure you are aware of any laws impacting your business.
+Local jurisdictions may have specific laws that can impact your business.
+Whether you do business in Wichita, Kansas City, or a smaller town in the state, check with your local jurisdiction to ensure you understand any laws that apply to your business.

 No. The default taxes for an LLC and taxes for an S corp are not the same.